decentraland/wearables-contracts/Collections_V2.md

 #### Approved

-Once the collection is _approved_, tokens can start being minted.
-There is no rollback once the collection is approved.
+Collections can be approved or rejected at any time.
+Once the collection is _approved_, tokens can be minted.

 #### Editable